anyhive/anyhive/README.md

 - Compliance from day one: Tax/VAT/GST/JCT ready, with region‑specific modules on the roadmap.
 - Open, portable, and programmable: Your data, your PSPs, your rules.

-Scales your startup from Hello World to IPO — without getting stuck in someone else’s billing walled garden.

 ## What is Anyhive?

 Anyhive is open-source **Merchant of Record (MoR)** with payments, subscriptions, and compliance.
+100% open-source, 100% portable, 100% programmable.

 It includes:

 - A React SDK for embedding pricing tables, checkout, and customer portals.
 - A Next.js hosted checkout page and customer portal.
 - A CLI for installing and managing your pricing plans, subscriptions, and configuration.

-100% open-source, 100% portable, 100% programmable.

-It includes:
+- A comprehensive documentation and examples.
+- An Admin dashboard for managing your pricing plans, subscriptions, and configuration.

+With the admin dashboard, you can manage:

 - 📊 Subscriptions & usage-based pricing
 - ✅ Global tax, fraud, and compliance